Looking for exotic cool freshwater aquarium fish? We have selected and summarized the most interesting fish kept by hobbyists in their aquariums.

 General Tank Maintenance

-To ensure a healthy and thriving aquarium, follow these regular maintenance tasks:
+To ensure a healthy and thriving aquarium for your exotic cool freshwater aquarium fish, follow these regular maintenance tasks:

 - Monitor the water temperature to ensure it remains within the appropriate range for your fish.